rkuma183/wilsonmar.github.io/_posts/2016-04-21-devops-setup.md

 0. <a href="#BitRepository">Bit and Image repository</a>
 0. <a href="#TaskRunner">Task runner</a>
 0. <a href="#BuildTool">Build tool</a>

 0. <a href="#SpecRepo">Specifications repository</a>
 0. <a href="#ProgrammingLanguages">Programming Languages</a>
 0. <a href="#IDEs">Integrated Development Environments</a>
 0. <a href="#StaticScanner">Static Code Scanner</a>
+0. <a href="#UXDesignTools">UX Design Tools</a>
 0. <a href="#Graphics">Graphics Processing</a>

 0. <a href="#MobilePlatforms">Mobile platforms</a>
 0. <a href="#MobileTesting">Mobile testing</a>
-0. <a href="#FunctionalTesting">Functional testing</a>
+0. <a href="#UnitTesting">Unit/Functional testing</a>
-0. <a href="#PerformanceTesting">Performance testing</a>
+0. <a href="#PerfTesting">Performance testing</a>
+0. <a href="#DefectMgmt">Defect Management (ALM)</a>

 0. <a href="#Logging">Logging and log management</a>
 0. <a href="#DataVisualization">Visualization</a>
 0. <a href="#In-MemoryDatabases">In-Memory Databases</a>
 0. <a href="#Back-endDatabases">Back-end Databases</a>
+0. <a href="#GeoDatabases">Geographic Databases</a>

 0. <a href="#MessageQueuing">Message queuing</a>
 0. <a href="#Notifications">Notifications</a>
 0. <a href="#Email">Email & SMS</a>
 0. <a href="#RESTAPI">REST API management</a>
-0. <a href="#GeoDatabases">Geographic Databases</a>
 0. <a href="#MachineLearning">Machine Learning</a>
 0. <a href="#Others">Other technologies</a>

+## Implications

+So many choices lead to integration nightmares as many of the pieces don't all work together easily.

+There is wasted time learning a technology to later learn that it can't be used (such as Windows Mobile).

+Too many choices lead to conflict among people.

+There are two extremes in how organizations cope with so many choices:

-Most organizations flip back and forth over time between limiting choices to limit fragmentation (and costs) vs. allowing for individual experimentation for creativity.
+   * limit fragmentation (and costs) by enfocing available choices

+   * allow for individual experimentation for creativity.

-There is a debate which yields the fastest speed to market because bleeding-edge tools often require patching which almost everyone is struggling to understand it -- a condition which yields a <strong>fragile</strong> environment.
+Which really yields the fastest speed to market and quality?

+Which yield a <strong>fragile</strong> environment?

 <hr />